Life isn’t fair. But you can be (and win). It takes 2 minutes

 Opening hours: Monday-Friday: 9am –5pm; Saturday: 9am – 3pm.

 76 Albert Road | Woodstock | Cape Town | +27 (0)73 904 6688

 ‘One man’s trash is another’s treasure’; this saying couldn’t ring truer than at the outdoor flea market to beat all other flea markets: Milnerton Market.
 A stalwart on the white elephant scene, this roadside patch of pavement and its host of vendors has been trading junk and brightening up homes for more than 20 years.
 Another saying to keep in mind is, ‘the early bird catches the worm’; meaning, the sooner you get there the better luck you’ll have.
 Expect a cornucopia of goods, from larger items such as chairs and shelves to retro bric-à-brac, and real antiques.
 Plus, household goods such as cleaning equipment and tools are sold here too.

 Best for: Under-valued furniture and antiques; there are major finds to be had, but you’ll have to sift through lots of rubble

 Price range: Items range from dirt cheap to affordable.

 Otto Du Plessis Drive | Paarden Eiland| Cape Town

-The middleground between an auction and a removals company, this mobile business organises the public sale of home furniture for those either moving or emigrating.
-Hosted at different locations across the city, the Southern Suburbs and the Northern Suburbs, the sales are held most weekends, and usually the contents of an entire home are up for grabs at huge discounts.
+The middle ground between an auction and a removals company, this mobile business organises the public sale of home furniture for those either moving or migrating.
+Hosted at different locations across the city, the Southern Suburbs and the Northern Suburbs, the sales are held most weekends, and usually, the contents of an entire home are up for grabs at huge discounts.
 The items and their prices are posted online, so you can browse beforehand; although, this does mean that other people could also have their eye on your deal.
 Thus, it’s best to go early, so that you’ll be able to enter the sale with the first group.

 Best for: Basic pieces to populate a start-up home and interesting finds.